Jean-Claude Juncker: Presidency of the Eurogroup

 In 2004, the Eurogroup of eurozone finance ministers decided to replace the rotating chairmanship with a permanent president.
 Juncker was appointed as the first permanent president and assumed the chair on 1 January 2005.
 He was re-appointed for a second term in September 2006.
 Under the Lisbon Treaty, this system was formalised and Juncker was confirmed for another term.
-Juncker stepped down on 21 January 2013, when he was succeeded by Dutch Finance Minister Jeroen Dijsselbloem.
+Juncker stepped down on 21 January 2013, when he was succeeded by Dutch finance minister Jeroen Dijsselbloem.

 During his period as "Mr. Euro", the group was instrumental in negotiating and supervising bailout packages for the countries that faced bankruptcy: Greece, Ireland, Portugal, Spain and Cyprus.

-Juncker was also an outspoken proponent of enhanced internal co-operation and increased international representation of the group.
+Juncker was also an outspoken proponent of enhanced internal cooperation and increased international representation of the group.

 In a debate in 2011, during the height of the eurozone crisis, Juncker responded to a conference-goer's suggestion to increase the openness of the strategy discussions in the eurogroup, by stating: "When it becomes serious you have to lie".
 Scholars of financial markets have remarked that the quote is often taken out of context by critics; best practice amongst monetary policy committees in most states is to keep negotiations on decisions confidential to prevent markets from betting against troubled countries until they are finalised.
-This need is complicated by the Eurozone's arrangements, in which policy negotiations are held in high-profile international summits of eurozone finance ministers, where leaks of ongoing negotiations may potentially put "millions of people at risk".
+This need is complicated by the Eurozone's arrangements, in which policy negotiations are held in high-profile international summits of Eurozone finance ministers, where leaks of ongoing negotiations may potentially put "millions of people at risk".
 Indeed, the quote continues;

 He further stated that when asked by a journalist to comment on those meetings he had had to lie, making clear it went against his personal moral conviction as a Catholic.

-Presidency of the Commission
+Presidency of the European Commission (2014–2019)

 For the first time in 2014, the President of the European Commission was appointed under the new provisions established with the Treaty of Lisbon, which had entered into force after the 2009 Elections to the European Parliament, on 1 December 2009.
 Juncker's aide Martin Selmayr played a central role in his campaign and later during his presidency as Juncker's campaign director, head of Juncker's transition team and finally as Juncker's head of cabinet (chief of staff).

 Primary election

-Almost all major European political parties, put forward a lead candidate, or spitzenkandidat for their respective election campaign.
+Almost all major European political parties put forward a lead candidate, or spitzenkandidat for their respective election campaign.
 At the election Congress of the European People's Party (EPP), held in Dublin on 6–7 March, Jean-Claude Juncker was elected the party's lead candidate for President of the commission, defeating Michel Barnier.
 The congress also adopted the EPP election manifesto, which was used by Juncker during his campaign.